ryanyinlee/reading-notes/README.md

 Seeing it myself, I know it'll be a challenge, but I can ask myself these same questions when I come across them as I'm now more conscious of the concepts and why I was in a fixed mindset.

+### The 3 Reminders

+My main challenge will be coming across a difficult concept that I might normally avoid.
+This would be a Challenge - I would have to ask myself the question, will I avoid or face this?
+Knowing what I know now, I can tell myself to face the challenge will allow me to grow.

+Then comes the effort - the study, practice, and work.
+I have to remind myself that Effort isn't "fruitless".
+Rather than "No pain, no gain", I like the phrase, "If it was easy, it wouldn't be worth doing."

+Then later, when all is said and done, Criticism - Ego as a mental concept is difficult to put aside, but I have to remember that my ego will inhibit my growth if I refuse to learn from the analyses of my weaknesses.

 <!---